alfredclwong/alfredclwong.github.io/_posts/2025-11-18-hyper-connections.markdown

 We see that \\(\mathbf{a_{in}} = \mathbf{f_{in}} = \mathbf{h_1} + \mathbf{h_2}\\), so the blocks are effectively applied in parallel, as if we had a Parallel Transformer architecture with a single residual stream.

+Other architectural changes could include complete ablation of certain blocks or the re-injection of earlier residuals into later layers, both of which are observed in the paper.

 <figure>
 <div class="mermaid" style="text-align: center;">
 graph LR